 We hold your information only as long as necessary for each reason that we use it.
 We have provided some examples of the time we will keep your information in this paragraph but you can contact us for more information.

-If decide not to be a member of Retra anymore or request that we have no further contact with you, we will keep some basic information in order to avoid sending you unwanted materials in the future and to ensure that we don’t accidentally duplicate information.
+If you decide not to continue to be a member of Retra or request that we have no further contact with you, we will keep some basic information in order to avoid sending you unwanted materials in the future and to ensure that we don’t accidentally duplicate information.

-If you make a purchase from us, we will keep the purchase information for a period of seven years for accounting purposes.
+Basic membership information including payment details will be kept for a period of seven years for accounting purposes.

-This policy explains what cookies are, how Retra uses them on our websites and what you can do to manage how they are used.
+This policy explains what cookies are, how Retra uses them on our website and what you can do to manage how they are used.

 Cookies and how they benefit you